lambdaclass/starknet-replay/README.md

 ./scripts/benchmark_block.sh <block-start> <block-end> <net> <laps>
 ```

-If you just want to benchmarks a few different transactions, run:
+If you just want to benchmarks a few different sample transactions, run:
 ```bash
 ./scripts/benchmark_txs.sh
 ```

 This generates the following files in the `bench_data` directory:
-- `{native,vm}-data-$tx-$net.json`: Contains the execution time of each contract call.
+- `{native,vm}-data-*.json` - execution time of each contract call.
-- `{native,vm}-logs-$tx-$net.json`: Contains the output of running the benchmark.
-It contains information needed by some plotting scripts.
+- `{native,vm}-data-*.json` - stdout from running the benchmark.
-These files are used by the plotting scripts.

-Additionally, the scripts also run `plot_execution_time.py`, generating execution plots in the `bench_data` directory:
+Additionally, the benchmarking scripts also run `plot_execution_time.py`, generating execution plots in the `bench_data` directory:
-- `plot-$tx-$net.svg`
-- `plot-$tx-$net-speedup.svg`
-- `plot-$tx-$net.csv`

-Once you have done this, you can use the plotting scripts:
+- `plot-*.svg` - bar plot for the execution time by contract class
+- `plot-*-speedup.svg` - violin plot for the speedup by contract class
+- `plot-*.csv` - raw csv preprocessed data

+## Plotting

+In the `plotting` directory, you can find python scripts to plot relevant information.

+To run them, you must first execute the benchmarks to obtain both the execution data and the execution logs.

 - `python ./plotting/plot_execution_time.py native-data vm-data`: Plots the execution time of Native vs VM, by contract class.
 - `python ./plotting/plot_compilation_memory.py native-logs`: Size of the compiled native libraries, by contract class.